Benefits

 We need documentation from your doctor that shows when you became ill and when your doctor expects you to recover.

-If you are currently not in work, but are registered with NAV as a job seeker or taking education that NAV has approved, as a general rule you will not be entitled to this benefit.
+If you are currently not in work, but are registered with Nav as a job seeker or taking education that Nav has approved, as a general rule you will not be entitled to this benefit.
 In this case, you can apply for benefit for child minding.

 In this chapter